jusmag/detective/README.md

 # detective
-The Detective bot source code
+The Detective bot source code:
-The test entries are \nVeronica Sawyer \nRegina George Don't judge me, they were good movies
+The test entries are Veronica Sawyer and Regina George.
+Don't judge me, they were good movies